Jrh1337/Jrh1337/MATH220/MATH220.md

 [WEEK 10: Orthonormal Basis, Eigenbasis, Long Term Behavior of Population Matrices and Projection onto Subspaces]
+- Orthonormal Basis
+- Writing a Vector as a linear combination of an orthonormal basis
+- Eigenspaces
+- Eigenbasis
+- Using an Eigenbasis in iterates of a Linear Transformation
+- Long-Term Behavior of a Population Matrix
+- Example with Finding Long-Term Behavior of a Population
+- Projecting onto a Subspace
+- Orthogonal Decomposition

 [WEEK 11: Least Squares Approximation, QR factorization and Diagonalizable Matrices](./MATH220.md#week-11-least-squares-approximation-qr-factorization-and-diagonalizable-matrices)